 - NC Advance Instruction for Mental Health Treatment

 Taking the next steps

-Once you have completed these documents, there are a few steps to take to be sure your choices are honored by your doctors and loved ones:
+Once you have completed these documents, there are a few steps to take to be sure your choices are honored by your providers and those who are important to you:

 - Download and print out the Next Steps document (PDF) or Spanish version (PDF), for future reference.

-- Give a copy to your doctor.
-It is very important that your advance directives get loaded to your medical record.
-If you send your directives by mail, be sure to include a copy of the Medical Record AD Entry form or a cover letter with your address, date of birth and contact information.
+- Give a copy to your provider.
+It is very important that your advance directives get added to your medical record.
+If you send a copy of your directives by mail.
+Be sure to include a copy of the Medical Record AD Entry form or a cover letter with your address, date of birth and contact information.

-- Discuss your choices with your doctor(s).
-Tell your doctor what your wishes are.
+- Discuss your choices with your provider(s).
+Tell your healthcare provider what your wishes are.
 Make sure you are both clear on what you want and that your wishes will be honored.

-- Give copies to your family and loved ones.
+- Give copies to your family and those who are important to you.
 You might also want to give a copy to your clergy.

 - Label one copy "Hospital" and take it with you if you are admitted to a hospital.
 Tell the hospital staff to make a copy of the document and return your copy to you.

 - Make a list of everyone to whom you gave a copy of your document(s).
 If you ever change your documents, you will have a list of who needs updated copies.